 On any given day, 40% of the keywords and phrases used to search for travel or anything else have never been used before.
 With more than 2 million searches happening each second, that’s 800K new words every second!
-What this means is that SEO, or Travel SEO as it pertains to travel companies, is much more than just having some content, targeting a list of keywords, and doing a bit of link building.
+What this means is that SEO, in particular SEO for travel, is much more than just having some content, targeting a list of keywords, and doing a bit of link building.
 Those days are long gone.
 Now you have to have technology and a process to understand the intent of searchers as well as the micro-moments your customers experience throughout the journey that brings them to you.

 Every Travel SEO campaign requires an astute understanding of the keywords that drive commercial transactions.
 To start building an effective campaign, we begin with keywords that have high transactional intent but are narrow in scope so that the competition is lower.
 Over time, we will evolve to more broad based terms that encompass multiple intent, but also drive more traffic.
 This Funnel (broad) and Pinpoint (narrow) approach also helps design the content and navigational structure of a site.